EtherealEngine/etherealengine-docs/docs/03_manual/03_developer/02_behaveGraph/02_concepts.md

 **Node Type:** Action
 **Name:** Play Video
-**Description:** This node allows you to play a video on a specified entity within the scene.
+**Description:** Play a video on a specified entity within the scene.
 **Input Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
-- Entity: *Select the entity on which to play the video.*
+- Entity: *Select the entity for video playback.*
 - Media Path: *Provide the path to the video.*
 - Autoplay: *Specify whether the video should autoplay (true or false).*
 - Volume: *Set the volume for the video (0 to 1).*
 - Play Mode: *Choose the play mode for the video (e.g., "normal").*
 - Video Fit: *Select the fit mode for the video (e.g., "cover").*
 **Output Sockets:**
-- Flow: *Control the flow of your script.*
+- Flow: *Control script flow.*
-**Usage:** Use this node to play videos on entities, adjusting playback settings as needed.
+**Usage:** Play videos on entities, adjusting playback settings as needed.

 ---